troneras/affiliates/README.md

 2. Type `./app init` to start the the app
 3. You can access the app from `http://localhost:88`

+**tested on Ubuntu 20.04 both on Linux and Windows WSL2.

 ### Default way
 If you can't use docker, this is still a standard laravel application with the only external requirement for a MySQL database.